hundeo:

 Origin & History

-The Nova Scotia Duck Tolling Retriever is a Canadian breed that is Different ancestors has.
-However, exactly how the dog came into being is no longer known today.
-The lively, playful dog is the National dog of the Nova Scotia Peninsula.
+The Nova Scotia Duck Tolling Retriever is a Canadian breed with various ancestors.
+The exact origin of the dog is no longer known.
+The lively and playful dog is the national dog of the Nova Scotia peninsula.

-He has the ability to make ducks curious with his game and attract them to the shore.
+It has the ability to make ducks curious through its play and lure them to the shore.

-It is also uncertain how people bred the ability of this dog.
-But it is handed down that also Foxes showed the behavior.
-Tolling" is an effective way to hunt ducks on large bodies of water.
-So it could be that people used this observation and bred dogs with similar abilities.
-Tollers are also often compared to foxes because of their color.
+It is not known how humans bred this ability.
+However, it is known that foxes also exhibited this behavior.
+Tolling is an effective means of hunting ducks in large bodies of water.
+It is possible that humans took advantage of this observation and bred dogs with similar abilities.
+This breed is also often compared to foxes because of its color.

 The Nova Scotia Duck Tolling Retriever probably originated from several breeds.
-Among them is possibly the Kooikerhondje, which was also used for duck hunting.
+This may also include the Kooikerhondje, which was also used for duck hunting.
 Although the relationship is not certain, the dog breeds are relatively similar.

-Other ancestors are Retriever, and probably Cocker Spaniel and the red Irish Setter.
-At the beginning of the 20th century, the breed was threatened with extinction, because most of the dogs fell ill with distemper.
-However, through selective breeding, the Nova Scotia Duck Tolling Retriever could be preserved.
+Other ancestors are the retriever and probably the cocker spaniel and the red Irish setter.
+The breed was threatened with extinction at the end of the 19th century, as most dogs contracted distemper.
+However, the Nova Scotia Duck Tolling Retriever was preserved through targeted breeding.

-Only in the year 1981 recognized the FCI the Nova Scotia Duck Tolling Retriever.
-Since then, the working dog has spread to Europe.
-Originally a Canadian dog, it is now bred and used for hunting mainly in Sweden.
+It was not until 1981 that the Nova Scotia Duck Tolling Retriever was recognized by the FCI.
+Since then, this working dog has also spread to Europe.
+The originally Canadian dog is now mainly bred and used for hunting in Sweden.

-In the breeding of the Nova Scotia Duck Tolling Retriever is often criticized that the population is very small.
-Therefore it is discussed again and again whether dogs of other breeds can be used for breeding.
-Some breeders would like to achieve a greater genetic diversity of the breed.
+When breeding the Nova Scotia Duck Tolling Retriever, it is often criticized that the population is very small.
+For this reason, it is often discussed whether dogs of other breeds can also be used for breeding.
+Some breeders would like to achieve greater genetic diversity in the breed.
 However, many friends of the Nova Scotia Duck Tolling Retriever are against the crossbreeding of other dog breeds.